joshsprague/nodetron/README.md

 Unique ids - they will simple be randomly generated with a large enough address space as to make collisions statistically improbable (Bitoin does this, as does git).

-##Acknowledgments:
+#Acknowledgments:

-The majority of server code is based on PeerJS Server (https://github.com/peers/peerjs-server).
+90% of server code is forked from PeerJS Server (https://github.com/peers/peerjs-server).
+Thanks to their great work!